-- Rental Property A tenant-occupied property that is verified through a written lease agreement and/or a demonstrable payment history. - Low-and-Moderate Income (LMI): an individual citizen(s)'s taxable income (as determined from the Adjusted Gross Income or AGI line of the 1040 tax form) below the 80% AMI for the county the property is located within.
+- Pre-disaster appraisal; - County appraised/assessed value; or - Purchase Price (if deeded from a family member through love and affection, the original purchase price may be considered.) - Rental Property A tenant-occupied property that is verified through a written lease agreement and/or a demonstrable payment history. - Low-and-Moderate Income (LMI): an individual citizen(s)'s taxable income (as determined from the Adjusted Gross Income or AGI line of the 1040 tax form) below the 80% AMI for the county the property is located within.
 A resident that meets the LMI threshold may be eligible for the LMI incentive.